MANVITH7/Food-Check/README.md

 Parents and Caregivers: Ensure the safety and well-being of your loved ones by making informed food choices.

 Experience Food Check today and take control of your food choices!

+How to run this File:

+To run the FoodCheck.py file you would need to install Python and PyQt5.
+The tables in mySQL for different products are uploaded as well and this database would be needed to get the working model.